Backward Compatibility Promise¶

 project-base repository, which means that it's excluded from the BC promise.

 The changes should always be described in upgrade notes (in the Infrastructure section).

 Changes of Twig functions and filters in

 This means only a new optional argument or a support for new data type of existing argument may be added.

-Twig blocks, functions, filters and the templates themselves can be removed or renamed only in a
+Twig blocks, functions, filters, macros, imports of macros in templates, and the templates themselves can be removed or renamed only in a

 Backward-compatible changes and additions to the HTML structure may be introduced in any release.